BWBlack/BRIDGE-talks-website/content/home/welcome.md

 <br>

-Our research is centred on understanding the past, present, and future Earth system, with a focus on climate and biogeochemical modelling, and geochemistry.
+Our research is centred on understanding the past, present, and future Earth system, with a focus on **climate, biogeochemical modelling, and geochemistry**.